Hindi/Urdu Language Placement Test 2023-24

 The Hindi/Urdu placement result will be emailed to each student.

-However, students must complete the 3-4 minute survey labeled as Hindi-Urdu Online Test to create an account where the results will be posted for the registrar to see, and update your transcripts.
+However, students must complete the 3-4 minute SURVEY labeled as Hindi-Urdu Online Test ahead of taking the placement test.
+This is to create an account where the results will be posted for the registrar to see, and update your transcripts.
 No results will be posted if you do not complete this survey.

 How often is the placement test administered?
 How many times can I take it?

-The placement test will be given on June 10, August 10 and September 1, 2021 as well as on the first day of the Winter quarter (Monday, January 3, 2022, time TBA).
+The placement test will be available before the start of classes during the Wildcat Welcome week, as well as by request on the first day of the Winter quarter.
 You may take the test only once a year.

 How long are the results valid?